-(1) Automatic operation of air compressors

-In case where air compressors for starting and air compressors for controlling are automatically operated, alarm devices are to be provided to indicate pressure drop in air reservoirs.
+- (1) Automatic operation of air compressors In case where air compressors for starting and air compressors for controlling are automatically operated, alarm devices are to be provided to indicate pressure drop in air reservoirs. - (2) Safety devices

 Air compressors are to be so arranged as to stop automatically in the event of drop of lubricating oil pressure.